The urinary tract helps the body expel toxins.

 Many conditions can affect parts of the urinary tract.
 These conditions can lead to lower urinary symptoms.
 It can cause frequent nighttime urination and lead to discomfort during the day.

 Symptoms may vary from one condition to another.
 There are, however, conditions with similar symptoms.
 This can sometimes make diagnostics more difficult.
-We take a look at common types of urological diseases below.
+We take a look at common types of urologic disease(s) below.

 BPH is also known as benign prostatic hyperplasia.
 It is sometimes referred to as an enlarged prostate.
 With this condition, the prostate tissue becomes enlarged.